You are in [Places] [Workhouses]

 Care of the Poor in the Medieval Period:

-During the period of Elizabeth I and the "Old" Poor Law (The Poor Law Act of 1601), each parish became responsible for the care of its poor, and the administration of the poor law forms a very significant part of parish records.
+During the reign of Elizabeth I the Poor Law Act of 1601 was broguth in, and under this "Old" Poor Law each parish became responsible for the care of its poor, and the administration of the poor law forms a very significant part of parish records.

 Lying as it does on important roads, Hungerford experienced a constant stream of people passing through, often requesting alms.